The National Pawnbrokers Association (NPA) Announces the Results of the Annual Trend Survey and Compares Industry Trends Over Five Years

 While retail growth is on the upswing, pawnbrokers are cautious of the future due to the success and rapid proliferation of competing online retail operations, such as Amazon, Google Ads, Facebook Marketplace, and eBay.
 More than a quarter of pawnbrokers surveyed did not operate a website in 2017, but 84 percent use Facebook.
 “The industry will need to continue to diversify its sales operations by embracing e-commerce, social media, and online promotion to compete,” noted Mr. Collier.

 While pawn stores show growth in their retail sales, pawn loans are reported to be on the decline.
 Non-recourse pawn loans are the core of a pawnbroker’s business.
 More than 45 percent of NPA members surveyed reported a decrease in loans being made to customers.
 Mr. Collier added, “Collateral loans are a primary service that pawnbrokers offer to customers who don’t have access to traditional banking services and credit.
 The slow decline of these types of non-recourse short term, small dollar loans tells a larger story of increased competition by online lenders, big-banks, and the over-regulation of the pawn industry.”
 This downward shift has steadily continued over the last five years.
 However, when surveyed year over year, pawnbrokers remain optimistic, as most predict that all business will continue to grow.

 The NPA works to provide independent pawnbrokers nationwide with resources and tools to strengthen the pawn industry.
 NPA members are committed to operating their businesses in such a manner as to enhance and promote the positive and professional image of all pawnbrokers.
 Members believe in establishing positive and long-lasting relationships with local, state, and federal government officials.
-The NPA is the industry’s only national association and is located in Keller, TX.
+The NPA is the industry’s only national association and is located in Southlake, TX.